 To start with, it’s important to think about the fact that the employee could be coming back to a different role entirely.
 Ask yourself;

 Once you’ve answered those questions you can look at ways to prevent any shock or uncertainty for the employee, as with so many things — it comes back to open and honest communication.
 Arrange a catch up to chat to them, plus a 1-2-1 with their manager and (one of the most important points) some social down time with their team.
-It doesn’t need to be a trip down the pub (!) or anything expensive, just a gathering to eat lunch together or an activity after work, whatever suits them and their team.
+It doesn’t need to be anything expensive, just a gathering to eat lunch together or an activity after work, whatever suits them and their team.

 As part of your planning for the employee’s return, you may also need to consider adjusted working hours, a phased return, or sometimes an adjustment based on medical advice.
 It might sound like a lot, but the time you spend now will make it a great experience for everyone involved and prevent stress on both sides down the line.